samibr/based-mathematics/content/_index.md

 - Various mathematical notions and chapters are visited through solving problems  and exercises with different difficulties.
 - The content is intended for students (*and more generally for mathematics enthusiasts*) to practice solving problems as well as for teachers as a source of exercises and problems to enrich their lessons.
 - Some hints or short answers are provided.
 - Any suggestions for a problem or exercise  or requests for a hint or answer to any questions are welcome.
-So  don't hesitate to email me at [sami.ben.romdhane@zohomail.com](mailto:sami.ben.romdhane@zohomail.com)
+So  don't hesitate to post a comment or to  email me at [sami.ben.romdhane@zohomail.com](mailto:sami.ben.romdhane@zohomail.com)

 ## Donation